 mission and vision

-Alta Andina crafts and sells products using natural inputs and recycled materials within a local Andean supply chain driven by our commitment to conserve the environment, traditions, and heritage of the Andean region.
+Alta Andina crafts products using natural and recycled materials within our sustainable & ethical supply chain located entirely in the Andean region.
+We are driven by our commitment to conserve the environment, traditions, and heritage of the Andean region.

 Shift consumer demand and industry standards toward responsibly sourced and manufactured products.